navkar/Predictions/README.md

 > Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hit man.

-  - Significant food price increases.
+* Significant food price increases.
+  - Organic farm grown food will become very expensive 😧 ($$$).
-  - Barter system will make a come back due to mistrust in government currency.
+  - Barter system will make a come back due to mistrust in government currency
 * Covid will move to Animals.
-Mass animal species extinctions are possible.
+  - Mass animal species extinctions are possible.
 (2025)
 * Slaughter free meat will be in vogue.
 * Democratic movement in China.
 * Beginning of small sized governments.